Inner Reformation

 Image inspired by the Parable of the Sower (Luke 8).
 Dancer, Tessa Priem

-Welcome to week two of Luke/Acts 2020!
-Our structure is the same as Week One: 1) I give an introduction to the Bible reading.
+Welcome to week two of Luke/Acts 2020.
+I'm so glad you're here!
+As usual, our structure is the same as Week One: 1) I give an introduction to the Bible reading.
 2) There's a recording of me reading the chapter.
 3) Followed by questions and an explanation.
 4) I'll post a hymn that you can sing or read.
-5) We'll close with a prayer.
-Easy-peasy.
+5) And we'll close with a prayer.
+Easy-peasy!
 If you have a Bible, great.
 Open it to Luke, chapter two.
-If not, you can find Luke chapter two online.
-Let's dig right in and get started!
-I'm so glad you're here.
+If not, you can find Luke chapter two online here.
+Let's dig in and get started!

-1) Introduction: Luke wrote his Gospel likely around 55-60 AD, as I mentioned.
-It was written for Theophilus to strengthen Theophilus's faith in Christ.
-In Chapter One, Luke wrote about John the Baptist being conceived and Jesus's conception.
-After John was born, Mary gave birth (to Jesus) in Bethlehem about six months later, which is a real town that still exists today.
+1) Introduction: Luke wrote his Gospel likely around 55-60 AD.
+As I mentioned, it was written for Theophilus to strengthen Theophilus's faith in Christ.
+In Chapter One, you may recall that Luke wrote about John the Baptist being conceived and about Jesus's conception.
+After John was born, Mary gave birth to Jesus in Bethlehem about six months later, which is a real town that still exists today!
 I mention this because I didn't realize that Bethlehem was a REAL geographic location when I was a child.
+Jesus' parents, Mary and Joseph, followed the Old Testament laws that were required when a baby was born into a Jewish family.
+So, in Chapter Two, we read about how Mary and Joseph were greatly perplexed regarding what people said about their newborn son as they brought him into the Temple in Jerusalem.

 3) Explanation & Questions: What stood out to you from today's reading?
-If you had been the shepherds, Simeon, Anna, Mary, or Joseph, how would you have reacted to these spiritual experiences that Luke records?
-In today's reading, we see the beautiful timing of God, don't we.
-We read about each person being prepared and prompted for the reception of the Messiah.
-Old Testament prophecies were finally being fulfilled, and people were excited!
-It seems all things were perfectly orchestrated — down to the very census of the Roman Empire.
+If you had been the shepherds, Simeon, Anna, Mary, or Joseph, how would you have reacted to these spiritual experiences that Luke records in Chapter Two?
+In today's reading, we see the beautiful timing of God, don't we?
+We read about how each person was prepared and prompted for the reception of the Messiah.
+Old Testament prophecies were finally being fulfilled, in other words, and the people were excited.
+For it seems that all things were perfectly orchestrated — down to the very census of the Roman Empire itself.

 For digging deeper, see my Google Doc that discusses specific verses and terms.
-Be sure to scroll down to Chapter Two's notes (the notes for chapter 2 follow Chapter One's).
+You'll want to scroll down to Chapter Two's notes, which begin on page 8.

 Gentle Mary laid her child Lowly in a manger;